wlh320/hugo-theme-hulga/README.md

 3. to use `postcss`, you should have hugo extended version installed, then copy `package.json` and `postcss.config.js` to the root of your site folder, then `npm install`

 4. If your language is not `en` or `zh-cn`, you may need to add i18n files in i18n folder to show some i18n strings in this theme.

+5. Ensure the to put all content in a directory titled "post" for the theme to populate the articles.
+Ex. content\post

 ## Config